-In the end, when they saw nothing helps, and my baby just wouldn’t settle down, they offered me to give her some formula.
+In the end, when they saw nothing helps, and Little E just wouldn’t settle down, they offered me to give her some formula.
 I was a bit apprehensive and worried she would refuse to breastfeed afterwards, but I was also exhausted, so I accepted.
 She fell asleep almost immediately after that.

 That made me feel even worse about breastfeeding.
 I thought I didn’t have enough milk and she was hungry.
 But the midwives quickly explained that she only needs a tiny bit of my colostrum in the first few days, and a formula is much more filling, that’s why she probably fell asleep.

 The next few days were still a huge struggle when it comes to breastfeeding.
-My baby also developed jaundice, so I had to feed her even more frequently to make sure she gets enough fluid and doesn’t become dehydrated.
+Little E also developed jaundice, so I had to feed her even more frequently to make sure she gets enough fluid and doesn’t become dehydrated.
 So it was breastfeeding, top-up bottle feeding of my expressed milk, expressing milk again, and round it went like this for 2-3 days.